• Skip to primary navigation

 Instructions

-2. In a medium bowl, whisk together all the dry ingredients: oats, flour, baking powder, baking soda, cinnamon, nutmeg, and salt.
+• In a medium bowl, whisk together all the dry ingredients: oats, oat flour, baking powder, baking soda, ground cinnamon, ground nutmeg, and salt.

-3. In a large bowl, whisk together all the wet ingredients: oil or butter, sugar, maple syrup, egg and vanilla.
+• In a large bowl, whisk together all the wet ingredients: coconut oil, coconut sugar, maple syrup, flax egg and vanilla.
 Whisk until thoroughly combined and resembles caramel.

-4. Add the dry ingredients to the wet ingredients.
-Whisk as long as you can, then switch to stirring and folding with a rubber or silicone spatula until thoroughly combined and thickened.
+• Add the dry ingredients to the wet ingredients.
+Whisk until thoroughly combined and thickened.
 The dough will be sticky.

 Notes